 It’s critical to track your temperature-sensitive shipments via the tracking tools made available to you through your shipping business.
 You may have a trustworthy relationship with your shipper.
 But it never pays to fall down on this obligation.
 You’re the one who has everything to lose, not the transport business.

 If one of your shipments does experience a delay, you need the opportunity to make plans to secure your inventory if it’s in danger of being compromised.

 Tracking the shipment also ensures that the party who is receiving the shipment on the other end is ready to receive it at the time to reduce time it may be sitting on a dock.

-7. Work with a Transport Company that Specializes in your Type of Shipment
+7. Work with a Transport business that Specializes in your Type of Shipment

 Obviously, shipping medication is different from shipping apples.
 Both require some temperature control but one much more so.
 Talk to your shipper about their experience with certain types of freight.
 And take advantage of special services they may offer for the freight type when they make sense.